lucasdickey/obbb/DEPLOYMENT.md

 **🎉 Your OB3.chat HR1 Assistant should now be live!**

+**✨ Now powered by OpenAI's o3 model** - the latest reasoning model for enhanced accuracy and deeper analysis of HR1 legislation!

 Share your deployment URL and start helping people understand the One Big Beautiful Bill Act!